Prince Andrew to settle sex abuse case, donate to charity

 Associated Press

-NEW YORK (AP) — Britain’s Prince Andrew has agreed to settle a lawsuit filed by Virginia Giuffre, who said she was sexually trafficked to the British royal by the financier Jeffrey Epstein when she was 17.
+NEW YORK (AP) — Britain’s Prince Andrew, accused in a lawsuit of sexually abusing a 17-year-old girl supplied to him by financier Jeffrey Epstein, has agreed to settle by making a substantial donation to his accuser’s charity and declaring he never meant to malign her character, court papers revealed Tuesday.

-The deal described in a court filing Tuesday in New York avoids a trial that would have brought further embarrassment to the monarchy.
-It calls for the prince to make a substantial donation to the charity of his accuser while saying he never meant to malign her character.
+The deal avoids a trial that would have brought further embarrassment to the monarchy.
+Besides the undisclosed donation to Virginia Giuffre’s charity, it says Andrew acknowledges she has suffered as an abuse victim.
+It did not specify whether Giuffre would personally receive money as part of the settlement.

-Attorney David Boies, who represents Giuffre, informed the judge presiding over the case in New York that a settlement in principle has been reached and lawyers on both sides will request a dismissal of the lawsuit within a month.
+Attorney David Boies, representing Giuffre, told the New York federal judge overseeing the case in a letter that a settlement in principle had been reached and lawyers on both sides would request a dismissal of the lawsuit within a month.

-The letter signed by Boies said all lawyers were asking the judge to suspend all deadlines and put the case on hold.
+Judge Lewis A. Kaplan said he would suspend the case until March 17, when he might set a trial date if the lawyers don’t ask for a dismissal by then.

-Giuffre sued Andrew in August.
-The American accused the British royal of sexually abusing her while she traveled with financier Jeffrey Epstein.
+Giuffre, 38, sued Andrew in August.
+The American accused the British royal of sexually abusing her while she traveled with Epstein.

-Andrew has strenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed.
+Andrew strenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed earlier this year.

-Attached to the letter by Boies was a statement that read: “Virginia Giuffre and Prince Andrew have reached an out of court settlement.
-The parties will file a stipulated dismissal upon Ms. Giuffre’s receipt of the settlement (the sum of which is not being disclosed).
+Attached to the letter from Boies was a statement that read: “Virginia Giuffre and Prince Andrew have reached an out of court settlement.
+The parties will file a stipulated dismissal upon Ms. Giuffre’s receipt of the settlement (the sum of which is not being disclosed).”

 “Prince Andrew intends to make a substantial donation to Ms. Giuffre’s charity in support of victims’ rights.
 Prince Andrew has never intended to malign Ms. Giuffre’s character, and he accepts that she has suffered both as an established victim of abuse and as a result of unfair public attacks.”